casassg/events-landing/index.md

 title: Home
 layout: base
 og: assets/img/localhackday.png
-description: HackCU community webpage.
-Check all our workshops and events coming up!
+description: Find all of HackCU's events in one place.
 ---